Wardens

 Warden

-I’ve been at Imperial for some time and now work as a Research Associate in the Centre for Higher Education Research and Scholarship.
-As I continue in this new and exciting area of research, my ‘day job’ researching the student experience isn’t a million miles away from my work in halls.
-I was at one point an Imperial Fresher like yourselves and can safely say that you’re joining an outstanding institution, including one of the best Imperial halls located on the doorstep of Hyde Park.
+Hi there!
+My name is Luke and I am a Research Associate in the Centre for Higher Education Research and Scholarship.
+My ‘day job’ researching education isn’t a million miles away from my work in halls – I’m all about improving the lives of students!
+I was at one point an Imperial Fresher like yourselves having studied BSc Geology and can safely say that you’re joining an outstanding institution, including one of the best Imperial halls located on the doorstep of Hyde Park.
+My only advice to you is to make the most of what Imperial and London can offer.

 Harry